TitaniumSrc/TitaniumSrc/tools/projects/android/README.txt

      1. Install the Android SDK, NDK, and various tools.
      2. Clone, move, or link SDL to 'app/jni/SDL'.
-     3. Clone, move, or link PlatinumSrc to 'app/jni/psrc'.
+     3. Clone, move, or link TitaniumSrc to 'app/jni/tisrc'.
-     4. Update the path of the 'psrc.java' file.
-It is currently in 'org/psrc/psrc/'.
+     4. Update the path of the 'tisrc.java' file.
+It is currently in 'org/tisrc/tisrc/'.
 Change it to something like 'org/ myorg/mygame/' or 'com/mystudio/mygame/'.
 Keep the SDL files in 'org/libsdl/app/'.
-     5. Update the namespace in 'app/build.gradle' from 'org.psrc.psrc' to match the new path ('org.myorg.mygame' for example).
+     5. Update the namespace in 'app/build.gradle' from 'org.tisrc.tisrc' to match the new path ('org.myorg.mygame' for example).
      6. Update the app name in 'app/src/main/res/values/strings.xml' and the icons in 'app/src/main/res/mipmap-*'.
      7. Use the PAF tool to create an archive with the 'internal' dir only including the 'engine' and 'server' subdirs,